vsouza/awesome-ios/README.md

 - [Spin](https://github.com/Spinners/Spin.Swift) - A universal implementation of a Feedback Loop system for RxSwift, ReactiveSwift and Combine
 - [SwiftyVIPER](https://github.com/codytwinton/SwiftyVIPER) - Makes implementing VIPER architecture much easier and cleaner.
 - [Tempura](https://github.com/BendingSpoons/tempura-swift) - A holistic approach to iOS development, inspired by Redux and MVVM.
+- [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) - The Composable Architecture is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [VIPER Module Generator](https://github.com/Kaakati/VIPER-Module-Generator) - A Clean VIPER Modules Generator with comments and predfined functions.
 - [Viperit](https://github.com/ferranabello/Viperit) - Viper Framework for iOS.
 Develop an app following VIPER architecture in an easy way.
 Written and tested in Swift.